lordmodkore/zuellig/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * FIX: Cookie based brute force prevention locks out if plugin deactivated and activated again.
 * FIX: The notice to reapply .htaccess rules after reactivating the plugin is displayed on subsites.
 * FIX: Various WordPress command line notices about undefined $_SERVER indexes
-* FIX: Deativate and reactivate plugin firewall settings file sync issue solved.
+* FIX: Deactivate and reactivate plugin firewall settings file sync issue solved.
 * TWEAK: 2FA setting page to show premium options for AIOS premium.
 * TWEAK: Remove characters that should not have been on the scanner page
 * TWEAK: Organise firewall rules into subdirectories